qiang-yang-ecology/qiang-yang/content/authors/admin/_index.md

 title: Qiang Yang 杨强
 ---

 I am a postdoctoral researcher at the German Centre for Integrative Biodiversity Research (iDiv) Halle-Jena-Leipzig.
-My research interests lie broadly in community ecology and macroecology, in particular in biodiversity, ecosystem functioning, and stability.
+My research interests lie broadly in community ecology and macroecology, in particular in biodiversity, ecological networks, and stability.
 I am fascinated by the nature of the relationships among these properties, how they scale tropically and spatially, and how they are regulated by environmental change and human activities.

 I also serve as one of the associate editors for the journal *Functional Ecology*.
 {style="text-align: justify;"}